Listen to: "Is Your Web Developer or Hosting Company Liable if Your Website is Not PCI Compliant?"

 Exception: If You Use Your Hosting Company’s Payment Tools

 If your web hosting provider makes shopping cart and payment processing tools available to you and promises that they are PCI compliant tools, they may be liable if you use them on your website and later discover they are not compliant.

 If the promise of PCI compliance is in writing in the web hosting company’s terms of service or description of its financial tools for your website, you will have grounds to sue them for damages if your site is found to be non-compliant with PCI standards and you incur financial and/or reputation penalties because of it.

 You could also sue them for damages to your company if there is a data breach; in this case, your customers could sue the web hosting company, too (if their financial information was compromised or otherwise negatively affected in any way).

 In most cases, though, your web hosting company is just that…a web hosting company.
 It will have little to nothing to do with what is on your website, as most professionally built websites do not need to use the built-in tools of their web host.
 As long as the web hosting company doesn’t offer financial tools (or if it does, but you don’t use them on your website), then it cannot be held liable for the PCI compliance status of your website.

-If you are not sure if your website is PCI compliant, regardless of who developed it or how, you can hire a third-party auditing company like I.S.
-Partners, LLC to examine your website and let you know.
-I.S.
-Partners, LLC will also show you the exact areas where your site is non-compliant (if any non-compliance issues are found), and let you know how to fix them.
-An audit by I.S.
-Partners, LLC is an excellent investment in your company’s financial future.
+If you are not sure if your website is PCI compliant, regardless of who developed it or how, you can hire a third-party auditing company like AWA, a division of I.S.
+Partners, to examine your website and let you know.
+AWA, a division of I.S.
+Partners, will also show you the exact areas where your site is non-compliant (if any non-compliance issues are found), and let you know how to fix them.
+An audit by AWA is an excellent investment in your company’s financial future.
 Contact us by calling 215-675-1400 or request a PCI Quote here!